 Tea Ceremony Experience

 If you are interested in tea ceremonies, you can learn how to make matcha green tea in the traditional way at the tea ceremony experience.
 Also, you can learn Japanese culture and manners for the ceremony.
 Spend some Zen time in the evening through this experience!

 Join Local Bar Hopping Tour

 Pontocho is the best drinking area in Kyoto where you can find some unique and cultural places.
 But many of them are hidden, and sometimes it’s difficult to tell if you can enter or not and feel left out among the regulars.
-To be sure that you can get a satisfying experience at bars and get mingled with locals, how about taking a guided tour?
-In our bar hopping tours, a friendly guide will tell you some tips to enjoy the night time in Kyoto and will take you to their favorite places that you will never find otherwise.
+To be sure that you can get a satisfying experience at bars and mingle with locals, how about taking a guided tour?
+In our bar hopping tours, a friendly guide will tell you some tips to enjoy the nighttime in Kyoto and will take you to their favorite places that you will never find otherwise.
 You can learn about Japanese sake and drinking culture as well as the history of the area itself.

 Kyoto Night Shows

 First of its kind in Japan, GEAR is a unique non-verbal performance.
 Their performance will touch all of your senses!
-Stage set is a great mixture of the latest and traditional technologies used in kabuki plays.
+The stage set is a great mixture of the latest and traditional technologies used in kabuki plays.
 It will be an unforgettable theatrical experience!

 ¥4,200 yen per person, reservation is recommended.

 Kyoto Dinner with Maiko Performance

 You can have dinner with Maiko at a traditional Japanese restaurant.
 You can play some games with Maiko and get to see their traditional dance.
-Usually most of the places where you can see their performance have strict rules and are hard to get in, especially for tourists.
-But this tour conveniently offers tourists to enjoy Maiko performances with an English guide!
+Usually, most of the places where you can see their performance have strict rules and are hard to get in, especially for tourists.
+But this tour conveniently allows tourists to enjoy Maiko performances with an English guide!
 If you are interested in some unique and traditional Japanese drinking culture, we highly recommend you book the tour beforehand.

 Kyoto Night Clubs and Bars